billingsmoore/MLotsawa/Docs/[wip]TibetanPhoneticTransliteration.md

 The lower learning rate on its own did not resolve the problem of producing identical (incorrect) outputs for every input, nor did the altered approach to tokenization.

+## Solving Tokenizer Problems

 Further investigation found that the t5 tokenizer was not encoding the original Tibetan characters properly, even when those characters were encoded individually.

 To address this issue, Tibetan character were specifically added to the tokenizer, and the model was resized to accomadate the changed dimensionality of inputs.
+The code used for that process can be found in the associated notebook.

 The adjusted base model was then trained for 5 epochs.
 The results of training with that tokenizer can be seen below.

 ![Altered Tokenizer Results](../readme-assets/altered-tokenizer-results.png?raw=true "Graph of training results with the altered tokenizer")